MaineKuehn/usim/.github/ISSUE_TEMPLATE/bug_report.md

 Let us know how to reproduce the bug.
 This should be a [minimal, reproducible example](https://stackoverflow.com/help/minimal-reproducible-example); if you cannot create a standalone example, provide a code sample where the error occurs (function, class or method) plus some context on when the error occurs.

 **Expected behavior**
-A clear and concise description of what you expected to happen instead.
+A clear and concise description of what you expect to happen instead.